amazingandyyy/resume/README.md

 - JS/Node, Golang, Solidity
 - Building software from zero to one

-> I currently live in SF Bay Area, willing to meet in anywhere around the lovely valley.
+> I currently live in San Francisco(my favorite city), let's meet anywhere around the area.